 Our doctoral degree program will give you the intensive training you need to become a professional anthropologist or archaeologist, either within the academy or outside it.
 We emphasize comparative studies, theoretical grounding and ethnographic and archaeological fieldwork.
-We offer two concentrations: archaeology and sociocultural anthropology (available to Brandeis master's students and alumni only).
+We offer two concentrations: archaeology and sociocultural anthropology.

 Whichever area of specialization you choose, a PhD in anthropology will prepare you for work in a variety of fields, including academia, development, nongovernmental organizations and business.
 Graduates of our program have gone on to become university professors, direct nonprofit organizations, and work as consultants, advisers and researchers.

-In our highly selective program, you will be part of a lively and supportive intellectual community with access to resources across campus and beyond, as Brandeis is a member of the Boston Area Graduate Consortium, the Center for Materials Research in Archaeology and Ethnology and the Greater Boston Anthropology Consortium.
+In our highly selective program, you will be part of a lively and supportive intellectual community with access to resources across campus and beyond, as Brandeis is a member of the Boston Area Graduate Consortium and the Center for Materials Research in Archaeology and Ethnology.
 You will learn to hone your critical thinking and research and writing skills as you work with distinguished scholars who are also dedicated mentors.